cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/intellij.html.md

 <img src="/images/intellij/credentials.png" />

-On the **Deployment** tab and click the **plus button** to add an artifact to deploy.
+On the **Deployment** tab, click the **plus button** to add an artifact to deploy.
 The example shown is a Grails application so the artifact is the generated WAR file.

 <img src="/images/intellij/add-artifact.png" />